-Preston’s longest running professional theatre company – Certain Curtain Theatre – has won a major contract to tour the Falkland Islands.
-Commissioned by the Royal Falkland Islands Police to raise awareness about domestic abuse and to provide a vital training opportunity for staff working in front line services.
+Preston’s longest running professional theatre company has won a major contract to tour the Falkland Islands.
+Commissioned by the Royal Falkland Islands Police Certain Curtain Theatre will raise awareness about domestic abuse and provide a vital training opportunity for staff working in front line services.

 Alex Douglas, Senior Constable for the Royal Falkland Islands Police, explains: